Testing the limits of natural language models for predicting human language judgments: Results

 As a baseline, we randomly sampled and paired 8-word sentences from a corpus of Reddit comments.
-However, as shown in Figure~\ref{fig:natural_binarized_accuracy}a, these sentences fail to uncover meaningful differences between the models.
-For each sentence pair, all models tend to prefer the same sentence, and therefore perform similarly in predicting human preference ratings (see Supplementary Results).
+However, as shown in Fig.~\ref{fig:fig1_natural_binarized_accuracy}a, these sentences fail to uncover meaningful differences between the models.
+For each sentence pair, all models tend to prefer the same sentence (Extended Data Fig.~\ref{fig:extfig_2_randomly_sampled_sents_model_agreement}), and therefore perform similarly in predicting human preference ratings (see Supplementary Section \ref{sup_results_randomly_sampled}).

-Instead, we can use an optimization procedure (Eq.~\ref{eq:natural_controversial_opt}, Methods) to search for \textit{controversial} sentence pairs, in which one language model assigns a high probability (above the median probability for natural sentences) only to sentence 1 and a second language model assigns a high probability only to sentence 2; see examples in Table~\ref{tab:natural_controversial_sentence_pairs}.
-Measuring each model's accuracy in predicting human choices for sentence pairs in which it was one of the two targeted models indicated many significant differences in terms of model-human alignment (Fig.~\ref{fig:natural_binarized_accuracy}b), with GPT-2 and RoBERTa showing the best human consistency and 2-gram the worst.
-We can also compare each model pair separately (using only the stimuli targeting that model pair), yielding a similar pattern of pairwise dominance (Fig.~\ref{fig:pairwise_model}a).
+Instead, we can use an optimization procedure (Supplementary Section \ref{sup_methods_selection}) to search for \textit{controversial} sentence pairs, in which one language model assigns a high probability (above the median probability for natural sentences) only to sentence 1 and a second language model assigns a high probability only to sentence 2; see examples in Table~\ref{tab:tab1_natural_controversial_sentence_pairs}.
+Measuring each model's accuracy in predicting human choices for sentence pairs in which it was one of the two targeted models indicated many significant differences in terms of model-human alignment (Fig.~\ref{fig:fig1_natural_binarized_accuracy}b), with GPT-2 and RoBERTa showing the best human consistency and 2-gram the worst.
+We can also compare each model pair separately (using only the stimuli targeting that model pair), yielding a similar pattern of pairwise dominance (Extended Data Fig.~\ref{fig:extfig_3_pairwise_model}a).
 All models except GPT-2, RoBERTa, and ELECTRA performed significantly below our lower bound on the noise ceiling (the accuracy obtained by predicting each participant's responses from the other participants' responses), indicating a misalignment between these models' predictions and human judgments which was only revealed when using controversial sentence pairs.